 The major risk of buying traffic for the publisher is that traffic not meeting the policy requirements of the ads running on their site.
 This can cause to deductions or even account block if the issue is serious.

 Invalid traffic is one of the major problems in ad monetization that can result in a permanent ban by Google.
 If you are buying website traffic you need to know where that traffic comes from and should be policy safe.
+One of the most popular tasks for us is to accelerate the existing software architecture of companies and to compress the transferred data.
+One of such cases was work on the backend of 1Win application – one of the leaders in the gambling industry.
+A measurable 18-20% speed improvement was achieved on slow mobile internet connections.
+If you have similar challenges, please contact us for a free implementation evaluation.
 Amongst the most serious problems are:

 • Non-human traffic: Online traffic that is generated by “Bots”.
 These bots are script designed to copy the behaviour of humans browsing.